gibbok/myvar/website/content/cloudflare/understanding-cloudflare-headers-for-security-and-performance.md

 ## X-Robots-Tag: noindex

 Prevents search engines from indexing your site.
-Useful for staging domains, previews, or private environments where you don’t want content appearing in search results.
+This rule applies to the `*.pages.dev` domain, which is the default preview domain where Cloudflare Pages deployments are accessible.
+This ensures your preview and staging environments don't appear in search results, while your production custom domain remains indexable.

 ## X-Frame-Options: DENY